joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 6. Sum and Difference

-## 6. You are given the sum and the difference of two numbers.
+You are given the sum and the difference of two numbers.
 Find out the values of the original numbers and store them in variables a and b.

 ```swift
 let sum = 16 // a + b